Brown Bears football

 The Brown Bears football program is the intercollegiate American football team for Brown University located in the U.S. state of Rhode Island.
-The team competes in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Ivy League.
+The team competes in the NCAA Division I Football Championship Subdivision (FCS) and is a member of the Ivy League.
 Brown's first football team was fielded in 1878.
 The Bears play their home games at the 20,000-seat Richard Gouse Field at Brown Stadium in Providence, Rhode Island.
 The team's head coach is James Perry, who was hired on December 3, 2018.